-OLAA is holding its third bi-annual Summit as a platform to establish strategic priorities for meeting the over-arching needs of the growing number of Latino Oregonians.
-This year’s theme, Changing the Face of Leadership and Power, will cover two important topics 1) the importance of being civically engaged and 2) demystifying/what it means to run for office.
+OLAA held its third bi-annual Summit as a platform to establish strategic priorities for meeting the over-arching needs of the growing number of Latino Oregonians.
+This year’s theme, Changing the Face of Leadership and Power, covered two important topics 1) the importance of being civically engaged and 2) demystifying/what it means to run for office.

 Saturday, October 11, 2014